-- (a) The intent of this solicitation and any resultant Agreement is to obtain Fuel Tender(s) for use on a local, Regional and Nationwide basis.
-The Contractor is responsible for all equipment, materials, supplies, transportation, lodging, personnel, and supervision and management of those personnel, necessary to meet or exceed the Agreement specifications.
-The resources may be used on fire suppression and all-hazard incidents.
-The Incident Commander or responsible Government Representative is authorized to administer the technical aspects of this agreement. - (b) Fuel Tenders may be used on mountainous roads with gravel or native surfaces, narrow, unimproved roads, off roads, in mountainous, rangeland and timbered areas, and may be operated where there is brush and trees growing on the shoulders.
-See definition of ordinary wear and tear.
-The contractor supplied Fuel Tender operator has the final say on where and how the vehicle can be used.
+The intent of this solicitation and any resultant Agreement is to obtain Heavy Equipment (dozers, excavators, and tractor plows) and transports for use on a local, regional and nationwide basis.
+The Contractor is responsible for all equipment, materials, supplies, transportation, lodging, trained/certified personnel, and supervision and management of those personnel, necessary to meet or exceed the Agreement specifications.
+The resources may be used in the protection of lands, to include but not be limited to, severity, fire suppression, and all-hazard incidents.
+The Incident Commander or responsible Government Representative is authorized to administer the technical aspects of this agreement.